jamesclancy/jamesclancy.github.io/Projects/WilkensAvenue/_posts/2021-08-07-WilkensAvenueStep2CI.md

 layout: post
 title: Wilkens Avenue - Step 2 - Add CI Test Runner
 author: James Clancy
-tags: fsharp dotnet safe-stack ci test github github-actions
+tags: fsharp dotnet safe-stack ci test github github-actions potential-tutorial-idea
 ---

 Unlike what I did during the development of the SafeCardGame, I am going to prioritize tests when creating this project.
 In order to better facilitate this I am going to create a github action to automatically run tests on PRs to master.